 This is a traditional British curry, in that it’s completely inauthentic and bears only a passing resemblance to anything served on the Indian sub-continent.
 However, this lentil and mushroom curry is quick, simple to make, highly nutritious and vegan, so it’s not all bad!

 Why don’t you try another mushroom and see if that one’s better?
 I suggested.
 She did.
 “This one’s yummy!” she said, through a mouthful of mushroom curry.
-Her father and I agreed that it was a shame she’d got the one dud mushroom in the whole curry first, but we were glad she persevered.
-She ate all her mushrooms after that 🙂
+Her father and I agreed that it was a shame that she’d initially got the one horrible mushroom in the whole curry, but we were glad she persevered.
+She ate all her mushrooms after that.

 This makes enough for 3-4 people.
-The leftovers are great for lunch – I had them on toast 🙂
+The leftovers are great for lunch – I had them on toast!

 Lentil and mushroom curry with coconut

-2 medium onions
+- 2 medium onions

-3-4 tbsp curry paste – choose one with a heat rating that appeals to you
+- 3-4 tbsp curry paste – choose one with a heat rating that appeals to you

-400ml hot vegetable stock
+- 400 ml hot vegetable stock (1¾ cups)

-50g sachet of creamed coconut
+- 50 g sachet of creamed coconut (approx. 1¾ oz.)

-Peel the onions and slice into crescents.
+- Peel the onions and slice into crescents.
 Brush any dirt from the mushrooms and cut them in half.

-Heat the oil in a wide pan over a medium heat.
+- Heat the oil in a wide pan over a medium heat.
 Add the onions and cook, stirring occasionally, until they begin to brown.
 Add the mushrooms and continue to cook until they too are beginning to turn brown – about 5-6 minutes in total.
 You may need to add another tbsp or two of oil if the pan is looking dry.

-Bring to the boil, cover, and reduce the heat to a simmer.
+- Bring to the boil, cover, and reduce the heat to a simmer.
 Cook for 30-40 minutes until the lentils are fully cooked.
 Stir occasionally to prevent the lentils sticking to the bottom of the pan.